hashchange/jquery.isinview/README.md

 _Returns: jQuery_

 Acts as a filter and returns those elements in the collection which are in view inside the window.
-Shorthand for `$elem.inView( $elem.ownerWindow(), opts )`.
+Shorthand for `$elem.inView( $elem.ownerWindow(), options )`.

 Accepts the [options for core queries][api-options].